Waterbury & Danbury

-You can also join us for a virtual information session.
+You can also join us for a virtual or on-campus information session.

 For a list of campus-wide virtual support resources please visit: nv.edu/virtualsupport

 There's no better way to learn about Naugatuck Valley Community College than to see it first hand.
 With a campus in Waterbury and one in Danbury, we're close to home.
-Join us for a virtual informational tour!
+Join us for an informational session and tour!

 NVCC offers over 100+ degrees, certificates and work-force ready programs.
 Whether you're interested in an affordable pathway to a Bachelor's degree, want a career-ready degree or certificate, or are looking for work-force training, we've got you covered.

 Job and salary information, career assessments, job trends and more.

 At NVCC, our affordable tuition and convenient, flexible payment plans make our quality education within your reach.
 Need help filling out your FAFSA or discussing types of aid?
 Our financial aid office is here for you.

 Experience the difference a college education can make.
 NVCC's admissions and financial aid teams are ready to help you get started.
 The first step towards your new college career at Naugatuck Valley Community College is to complete the admissions process.
 Don’t worry – we’re here to help you every step of the way.
 Whether you wish to earn an associate degree or enroll in any of our other programs, we have collected step-by-step information to assist you.
 Ready to get started?